-- A pouch-like structure known as scrotum encloses the testes located outside the abdominal cavity
+- A pouch-like structure known as the scrotum encloses the testes located outside the abdominal cavity.

-- The exterior of these tubules consist of spaces containing blood vessels and Leydig cells
+- The exterior of these tubules consists of spaces containing blood vessels and Leydig cells.

-- Male sex accessory ducts comprises rete testis, vasa efferntia, epididymis and vas deferens
+- Male sex accessory ducts comprise rete testis, vasa efferntia, epididymis and vas deferens.

-- The male external genitalia, the penis is covered by foreskin which is a loose fold of skin
+- The male external genitalia, the penis, is covered by the foreskin, which is a loose fold of skin.

 The Female Reproductive System

-The female reproductive system is made up of the internal and external sex organs, which consists of a pair of ovaries and oviducts, cervix, uterus, vagina and the external genitalia situated in the pelvic region.
-Along with the mammary glands, these female reproductive organs are combined both structurally and functionally in order to support the complete processes of reproduction including ovulation, fertilization, pregnancy, and the birth of a child.
+The female reproductive system is made up of internal and external sex organs, which consist of a pair of ovaries and oviducts, cervix, uterus, vagina and the external genitalia situated in the pelvic region.
+Along with the mammary glands, these female reproductive organs are combined both structurally and functionally in order to support the complete processes of reproduction, including ovulation, fertilisation, pregnancy, and the birth of a child.

-- The section closer to the ovary is funnel-shaped infundibulum that possesses the fimbriae – finger-like projections facilitating the assimilation of ovum post ovulation
+- The section closer to the ovary is a funnel-shaped infundibulum that possesses the fimbriae – finger-like projections facilitating the assimilation of the ovum post ovulation.

-- The infundibulum directs to a wider section of oviduct known as ampulla.
+- The infundibulum directs to a wider section of the oviduct known as the ampulla.

-- The last section of the oviduct, isthmus, has a narrow lumen joining the uterus
+- The last section of the oviduct, the isthmus, has a narrow lumen joining the uterus.

-- Uterus is also known as the womb
+- The uterus is also known as the womb.

 Both the male and female reproductive systems play an important role in the process of reproduction.
 Other than these reproductive organs, there are sex hormones which are produced by the respective glands and are mainly involved in the development of secondary sexual characteristics and proper functioning of the reproductive tracts.